 The cell line generation products comprise three essential parts:

-- A Single cell disposable, to distribute single cells in the wells of the isolation chip
+- A Single cell disposable, to distribute single cells in the wells of the microwell chip

-- A Compressing unit, to press the microwell chip to the capturing surface with a predefined force
+- A Clamp unit, to press the microwell chip to the capturing surface with a predefined force

-- A Puncher system in a flowhood, to automatically select and isolate cells
+- A Puncher system placed in a flowhood, to automatically select and isolate cells

 - Short workflow (<1hr) to select cells for clonal expansion